betterwithranch/betterwithranch.com/source/blog/2016-06-07-reversing-the-irreversible-migration.html.markdown

 be a much more complex `down` method to implement because we would need to call them in the reverse order of the `up` method.

-Fortunately, ActiveRecord migrations already provides a solution for us.
+Fortunately, ActiveRecord migrations already provide a solution for us.
 The `reversible` method.
 Basically, this method allows you to specify up and down behavior for part of the migration.

 ```ruby